Skip to content

 Additional equipment suggested include:

-• Create a digital research portfolio (HS) and submit it prior to the conference
+- Create a digital research portfolio (MS) and submit it prior to the conference

 No. It’s not a race, but a skills competition.
 Teams are given a limited time to accomplish the given missions and score the most points.